gsans/gemini-2-live-angular/README.md

 > This project started as a migration to Angular of the [Live API - Web console](https://github.com/google-gemini/multimodal-live-api-web-console) as is only available in React at the moment.

 ## What's new?

+[30th September]
+- New model: `Gemini 2.5 Flash Native Audio Preview` replaces `Gemini 2.0 Flash Live`.
+- Updated to latest model `gemini-2.5-flash-native-audio-preview-09-2025`.
+- Updated all dependencies.
+- Known issue: MCP Server specs are not compatible with GenAI SDK (1.9.0 or later).
+See details [here](https://github.com/googleapis/js-genai/issues/990)
+- Known issue: MCP Weather Server definition for `getCurrentTemperature` is not working with MCP SDK (1.8.2) downgrading to MCP SDK (1.5.0) until resolved.

 [8th July]
 - Added MCP support.
 Integrated Model Context Protocol SDK with access to two servers: weather and multiplication.